Unconventional superconductivity mediated by exciton density wave fluctuations

-We consider a gate-tunable $p-n$ junction structure, wherein two semiconducting monolayers are separated by an insulating barrier, as shown in Fig. \ref{fig_schematic}.
-The top and bottom layers are biased externally such that the native bandgap of the individual semiconductors are overcome by an applied displacement field or bias voltage.
-We will hereafter measure the bias voltage relative to the value required to achieve band touching, and label it $V_b$.
+\textit{Microscopic model of $p-n$ junction.---} We consider a gate-tunable $p-n$ junction structure, wherein two semiconducting monolayers are separated by an insulating barrier, as shown in Fig. \ref{fig_schematic}.
+The top and bottom layers are biased externally to overcome the native bandgap of the individual semiconductors.
+We will hereafter measure $V_b$ relative to the value required to achieve band touching.
 Moreover, the monolayers are connected to their own electronic reservoir~\cite{zheng1997,zeng2020,tu2024}, which enables the electronic density on each layer to be individually tuned.
 Specifically, we examine the situation where the top/bottom layers are electron/hole doped.
-The corresponding kinetic energy of the conduction and valence electrons is,
+The corresponding kinetic energy is, $H^0_{c/v} = \sum_{\v k} \xi_{c/v, \v k} f\d_{c/v,\v k} f_{c/v,\v k}$ , where the conduction and valence band dispersions are $C_{2z}$ symmetric and given by $\xi_{c,\v k} = \left(\frac{k_x^2}{2m_{c,x}} + \frac{k_y^2}{2m_{c,y}} - \frac{V_b}{2} -\mu \right)$ and $\xi_{v,\v k} = -\left(\frac{k_x^2}{2m_{v,x}} + \frac{k_y^2}{2m_{v,y}} - \frac{V_b}{2} + \mu \right)$, where $m_{c/v, x/y}$ are the anisotropic effective masses of the electrons in the conduction (top) and valence (bottom) layers, and $\mu$ is the chemical potential.